Swimsuits for Older Women: How to Find a Flattering Bathing Suit

 Look Beyond the Bikini – Skirtinis, Shortinis, Tankinis and Swimdresses

-I personally love swim dresses (please excuse the teenage models on this site).
+I personally love swim dresses.
 They’re like a traditional one-piece bathing suit combined with a short mini skirt.
 It’s great for hiding tummies, thighs and hips.

 Focus on the Parts of Your Body that You Love.
 Don’t Over Analyze Perceived Flaws!